 The behaviour of players in TU-games with vague cooperation in which a player distributes his endeavour among several cooperating structures is natural and usual but, on the other side, also rather strange and contradictory.
 Each player has essentially exactly one interest - his own profit.
-But he is able to part his activities going to its achievement into several "loyalities" to several group of close partners.
-This partition of cooperative activities includes some respect to the preferences of coalitional partners in order to coordinate the activities targeting to the optimal results.
+But he is able to part the ways going to its achievement into several "loyalities" to more than one group of close partners, including some respect to their preferences in order to coordinate the activities targeting to the optimal results.
 It appears that this multipolarity of interests is one of the essential sources of vagueness existing in the attitudes of players.

-The presented model suggests formal tools for an adequate treatment of such situations.
+The presented model suggests formal tools for adequate processing of such situations.
 The players, however they have their individual preferences and earn individual pay-offs, act as members of compact blocks, maybe in several of them, parallelly, and these blocks are the real acting agents of (fuzzy) coalitions.
 This model probably reflects the realistic situation of the game and it is lucid enough to be manageable with the fuzzy set theoretical tools.
 The elementary properties of its components presented in this paper deserve some brief comment.

-First of all, let us emphasize that in spite of the marginal similarity with some models of fuzzy TU-games (like [1, 2] or [11]) the presented model is essentially different, and we do not see how to transfer concepts and results of those previous models without their thorough modification.
+First of all, it is to be stressed that in spite of the marginal similarity with some models of fuzzy TU-games (like [1, 2] or [11]) the presented model essentially differs from the others referred ones, and it is not possible to transfer their concepts and results without their thorough modification.

-It is also useful to point out that the presented model combines fuzzy coalitions (known from [1, 2, 3]) and fuzzy characteristic function (investigated in [8]) into a unified and consistent model in which the combination of both types of fuzziness follows from the relations in the modelled reality.
+It is also useful to point at the fact that the presented model combines fuzzy coalitions (known from [1, 2, 3]) and fuzzy characteristic function (investigated in [8]) in one unitary and consistent model in which the combination of both types of fuzziness follows from the relations in the modelled reality.

 Finally, let us note that the above formulation of the principles of the model is quite general and wide.
 It can be simplified without essential limitation of its positive features if we in its next analysis accept a quite rational assumption formulated in Section 8.
-The modality assumption guarantees that, for each pair of fuzzy quantities a, b, at least one of the values $\nu{\succeq}(a,b)$ and $\nu{\succeq}(b,a)$ is equal to 1, which in our model significantly simplifies all definitions and results in which the values of $w(\mathcal{L})$ are compared.
+The modality assumption guarantees that for any pair of fuzzy quantities a, b at least one of the values $\nu{\succeq}(a, b)$ and $\nu{\succeq}(b, a)$ is equal to 1 and in our model it significantly simplifies all definitions and results in which the values of $w(\mathcal{L})$ are compared.

 It can be also inspirative to reconsider the definition of the fuzzy core of our model of game.
 Namely, it is possible to analyze the concept of solution in which the total profit $w(\langle I \rangle)$ is distributed not among individual players by means of some imputations $\boldsymbol{x} = (x_i){i \in I}$ but among blocks.
-Such solution concept, if admitted, essentially changes the philosophy of the TU-games and the basic paradigm of their individual character, and in this sense its eventual acceptance demands a deeper analysis.
+Such solution concept, if admitted, essentially changes the philosophy of the TU-games and the basic paradigm of their individual character, and in this sense its eventual acceptance demands much deeper analysis.